min214kim/25th-conference-EvenT/model/EmbeddingModel/README.md

 # Outfit Of The Day (OOTD) image embedding

 ## Abstract
 We developed a model to generate image embeddings for a recommendation service that displays style-similar images.
 Using style images crawled from [Musinsa](https://www.musinsa.com/), we leveraged pretrained models like ResNet and EfficientNet.
-To improve training performance, we preprocessed images with a [clothing detection model]() to focus on relevant features, reducing unnecessary background noise.
+To improve training performance, we preprocessed images with a [clothing detection model](../YOLO/README.md) to focus only on the clothings.
+However, the performance was still bad, we decided to use multimodal embedding model and fine-tune to our dataset.

 ## Necessity
 Our service aims to display images similar to the styles that users prefer.
 To achieve this, we built a vector database (vectorDB) to store image embeddings.
 Since the database requires inputs in the form of image embeddings, we developed this model to generate and store those embeddings effectively.

-## Models
-We utilized pretrained models such as ResNet, EfficientNet, and ResNeXt available in PyTorch or Keras.

 ## Methods

-### Pretrained model on Imagenet dataset
+### Fine-tune Imagenet Pretrained Model
-Initially, we attempted to implement contrastive learning using full OOTD images.
+Initially, we attempted to implement contrastive learning using full OOTD images with Imagenet-pretrained models such as ResNet, EfficientNet, and ResNeXt.
 However, we observed that the images contained too much unnecessary information, such as background details, which overshadowed the relevant style information.
 As a result, the training process was ineffective, with loss values stagnating and accuracy not improving.
 To address this, we decided to preprocess the images using a clothing detection model.
 First, we extracted the bounding boxes (bboxes) for the clothing items.
-Then, we determined the bounding box for the entire human figure by calculating the maximum and minimum values of the x and y coordinates across all detected clothing bboxes.
-Finally, we used the human bbox as input to the image embedding model for better feature representation.
+Then, we determined the bounding box for the entire human, and used it as an input to the image embedding model for better feature representation.
+We trained our model multiple times, but its performance was not satisfactory.
+We suspect this is because the person is always positioned at the center of the image, making most images look too similar.
+Even after trying an ImageNet-pretrained model, we struggled to reach our desired performance level.

 ### Multimodal embedding model
-After exploring multiple trials on pretrained model on Imagenet, we found that leveraging a multimodal embedding model like [CLIP](https://arxiv.org/abs/2103.00020) can enhance the effectiveness.
-Therefore, we decided to use [Marqo-FashionSigLIP](https://huggingface.co/Marqo/marqo-fashionSigLIP) model.
-Since the original embedding dimension of 768 was too high for our purposes, we trained an additional layer that reduces the embedding dimension down to 128.
+After exploring multiple trials on pretrained model on Imagenet, we decided to use multimodal embedding model called [Marqo-FashionSigLIP](https://huggingface.co/Marqo/marqo-fashionSigLIP).
+Since this model outputs a 768-dimensional vector-which was more than we needed-we added a linear layer to reduce it to 128 dimensions.